The details emerging upon George Floyd’s death

 Another officer at the scene held accountable for Floyd’s death has attested that attempts were made to stop the actions of Chauvin in light of Floyd’s medical signs.

-If officers, two of which have been said to be new to the job and the police, can recognise and call out the warning signs, so can the more senior officer.
+If officers, two of which have been said to be new to the job and the police, can recognize and call out the warning signs, so can the more senior officer.

 The official cause of death will have to be announced.
 Only time will tell.